 Procurement Australia’s latest PPA in New South Wales has successfully achieved the minimum viable number of participants and volume of energy to progress to the market via a public tender.

 This PPA expands on the already overwhelming success of the Victorian PPA in partnership with Alinta Energy.

 Which NSW councils and authorities have signed on?

-Procurement Australia is thrilled to have the following six councils already onboard as part of our latest PPA.
-Our founding members of the NSW PPA include Albury City Council, Bega Valley Shire Council, Queanbeyan-Palerang Regional Council, Penrith City Council, Wingecarribee Shire Council and Wollongong City Council.
+Procurement Australia is thrilled to have the following seven councils already onboard as part of our latest PPA.
+Our founding members of the NSW PPA include Albury City Council, Bega Valley Shire Council, Camden Council, Queanbeyan-Palerang Regional Council, Penrith City Council, Wingecarribee Shire Council and Wollongong City Council.

 We’re delighted to have this diverse range of council members with us as part of this historic process in New South Wales.

 What’s next for the New South Wales PPA?

 Our dedicated Strategic Sourcing team has already proven experience generating lasting energy results through our Victorian PPA via the solution provided via the Bald Hills Wind Farm in Gippsland.